goldfndr/tasker-habitrpg/README.md

 4. Optionally import the example tasks.
 Copy them somewhere (e.g. /sdcard/Tasker/tasks) then, within Tasker, [Import](http://tasker.dinglisch.net/userguide/en/faqs/faq-how.html#q).
 The files need to end with ".tsk.xml" to be listed.

-For a the example tasks  *check done*, you'll need to change the Variable Set ```%taskid``` action to use one of your own values.
-I suggest cloning these tasks (long-press name, menu, Clone) to avoid confusion, or you could import again.
+For the example task  *check done*, you'll need to change the Variable Set ```%taskid``` action to use one of your own values.
+I suggest cloning this task (long-press name, menu, Clone) to avoid confusion, or you could import again.
 *score a task* now supports Task ID and direction as parameters (%par1 and %par2), you can simply use it by adding to your personal task the "Perform Task" action, specify the "score a task" task and insert the Task ID into parameter 1 and direction into parameter 2 (optional)
 An easy method to find a Task's ID is to use the [User Data Display](https://oldgods.net/habitrpg/habitrpg_user_data_display.html)'s Task Overview with "toggle developer data".
 A cumbersome alternative method is the following.